danielrosehill/LLMs-on-LLMs/use-cases/code-generation/llm-assisted-dev/development-frameworks-for-llm-projects.md

 # Prompt

-Let me take a step back.
-Let's say that I want to explore developing my own LLM apps generally.
+> Let's say that I want to explore developing my own LLM apps generally.
 This assistant idea is a good case study but there might be many more ideas I have for LLM agents.
 Firstly, I'll want to leverage existing APIs rather than host my own LLMs.
 Are there any development frameworks intended for helping build this kind of project?

 # Output